pixelsdb/pixels/README.md

 > JDK 17.0.3+ is required by Trino.
 To run Pixels in Presto or other query engines, please build Pixels and the corresponding connector
 > using the Java version required by the query engine.
 Pixels by itself is compatible with Java 8 or above.

 It may take a couple of minutes to complete.
-After that, find `pixels-daemon-*-full.jar` in `pixels-daemon/target`, which is the jar to run Pixels daemons.
+After that, find jar files:
+* `pixels-daemon-*-full.jar` in `pixels-daemon/target`,this is the jar to run Pixels daemons.
-Also find `pixels-cli-*-full.jar` in `pixels-cli/target`, which is the jar of Pixels command line tool.
+* `pixels-cli-*-full.jar` in `pixels-cli/target`, this is the jar of Pixels command line tool.

-They will be used in the installation progress.
+They will be used in the installation of Pixels.

 Pixels is compatible with different query engines, such as Trino, Presto, and Hive.
-However, for simplicity, we use Trino as an example to illustrate how Pixels works with query engines in the data lakes.
+The query engine integrations can be easily built using maven.

-To use Pixels in Trino, download [pixels-trino](https://github.com/pixelsdb/pixels-trino), and build it using `mvn package`.
+For example, to build the Trino integration for Pixels, just git clone [pixels-trino](https://github.com/pixelsdb/pixels-trino), and build it using `mvn package` in the local git repository.

-Find the following zip files in the build target directories:
+After building `pixels-trino`, find the following zip files in the build target directories:
 * `pixels-trino-listener-*.zip`, this is the event listener plugin for Trino.
 * `pixels-trino-connector-*.zip`, this is the connector for Trino.

-They will be used in the installation.
+They will be used in the installation of the integration.

-## Development Environment
+## Develop Pixels in IntelliJ

 If you want to develop Pixels in Intellij, open `SRC_BASE/pixels` as a maven project.
-When the project is fully indexed and the dependencies are successfully downloaded, you can build Pixels using the maven plugin, run and debug unit tests, and debug Pixels by setting up a *Remote JVM Debug*.
+When the project is fully indexed and the dependencies are successfully downloaded, you can build Pixels using the maven plugin (as an alternative of `mvn package`), run and debug unit tests, and debug Pixels by setting up a *Remote JVM Debug*.

-> If you want to run the unit tests or the main classes in Intellij for debugging purpose, set the `PIXELS_HOME` environment
+> To run or debug the unit tests or the main classes of Pixels in Intellij, set the `PIXELS_HOME` environment
 > variable for `Junit` or `Application` in `Run` -> `Edit Configurations` -> `Edit Configuration Templetes`.
 > Ensure that the `PIXELS_HOME` directory exists and follow the instructions in [Install Pixels](docs/INSTALL.md#install-pixels) to put
 > the `pixels.properties` into `PIXELS_HOME` and create the `logs` directory where the log files will be
-> written.
+> written into.

 ## Install and Evaluate Pixels